bocoup/dcss/README.md

 yarn db-init-local
 ```

 This command creates a database called `teachermoments` and then sets up a role called tm and then creates all of the tables in `teachermoments`.
-To do this manually, create a databse called `teachermoments`: `$createdb teachermoments`, then create the role `tm` with a password `teachermoments`, then run `db-migrate up`.
+To do this manually, create a database called `teachermoments`: `$createdb teachermoments`, then create the role `tm` with a password `teachermoments`, then run `db-migrate up`.

 ### Creating Database Migrations